 Social enterprises are typically small businesses which often don’t have the resources to adequately monitor their own supply chain.
 They also might feel the need to promise more than they can reliably deliver simply to compete with larger competitors.
 It’s incumbent upon those organisations working with social enterprises to ensure that the contract is fair to both parties and sits well within the capabilities of the social enterprise so a long and sustainable relationship can develop.

 The global pandemic caused nearly all organisations to retreat into their shells.
 Right now, most executives are focused on business continuity.
 A McKinsey survey found that these executives are waiting for the world to stabilise before returning to innovation-related initiatives.
 Only a quarter have capturing new growth as their top priority.

 This is a short-sighted strategy.
 Businesses that maintained their innovative focus throughout the 2009 financial crisis emerged stronger and outperformed the market average.
 Right now, executives need to be promoting innovation and proactivity when it comes to supplier risk and performance management.
 The weaknesses in supply chains exposed by COVID-19 are opportunities to introduce agility and resilience.

 As you can see, anticipating supply chain disruptions relies upon good visibility of your supply network.
 This is the stumbling block for most organisations.
 If you want detailed and relevant knowledge of your vendors, you have to make use of cutting edge AI and machine learning.
-At Purchasing Index, we’ve been helping businesses get better visibility of their supply network for years.
+At PI Data Analytics, we’ve been helping businesses get better visibility of their supply network for years.
 Not only can we uncover crucial information within your business, we can also make it easily understood.

-Get in touch with Purchasing Index today and start anticipating those ‘unforeseen’ disruptions.
+Get in touch with PI Data Analytics today and start anticipating those ‘unforeseen’ disruptions.